Chafe10/Depuce_Defence/README.md

 - Revised the assaults in Mission 2

 Version: 2016.12.31.2
-- When the northen base gets destroyed it deactivates
+- When the northern base gets destroyed it deactivates

 Version: 2016.12.31.1
 - Added a northern Seraphim base.
 The base attacks you during Missions 3 and 4
 - Reduced the area size for Missions 1,2,3 due to the new base
 - Removed all ground attacks for southern bases
 - Added additional units in the Order and Seraphim attacks in Mission 2 in certain circumstances
-- Made the experimental commanders in Mission 4 not take damange untill the QAI science center is destroyed
+- Made the experimental commanders in Mission 4 not take damage until the QAI science center is destroyed
 - Reworked debug mode so that player commanders and depuce don't take damage
 - Moved Science Facility Bulwark due to the new seraphim base
 - Renamed Civilians to Science_Facility_Eqiuim